Ethan0892/ArtiPanel/SETUP_COMPLETE.md

 Your ArtiPanel instance is ready to use.
 Start both services and login with:
 - **Username**: admin
-- **Password**: admin123
+- **Password**: Check your backend/.env DEFAULT_ADMIN_PASSWORD

-Remember to change the password and review security settings for production use!
+Remember to configure a strong password in .env and review security settings for production use!

 ---